-Inside: How to make a cheap grocery list, get free food and eat well when you are poor.
+Make a cheap grocery list, get free food and eat well when you are poor or just want to save money on groceries.

 I was talking to a mom the other day.
 She didn’t have any food at home to feed her child.
 She was relieved that her parents were going to loan her money, but she was already anxious about what she would do for food in a couple of weeks.